Skip to main page content

 4. Normally, the Panel will hear an appeal from one student only.
 In exceptional circumstances, where more than one appeal has been filed regarding the same decision by a teacher, the Associate Vice-President, Student Success may determine that a group appeal will be heard.

-5. The student and the teacher have the right to be assisted at the appeal hearing by any advisor she chooses drawn from inside the College, at her own expense.
+5. The student and the teacher have the right to be assisted at the appeal hearing by any advisor they choose drawn from inside the College, at her own expense.
 No external (to the College) advisors, representatives or assistants may attend the appeal hearing.
 While the student and the teacher is each responsible for presenting her own case, the advisor may make representations to the Panel on behalf of the student or teacher.

 6. Both parties to the appeal, and any advisors they may have with them, will be present throughout the appeal hearing until the Panel enters into its deliberations.
 In exceptional circumstances, the Chair of the Panel may exclude one party from a part or segment of the hearing.